docker/docs/desktop/faqs.md

 ### Does Docker Desktop offer support?

-Yes, Docker Desktop offers support for Pro and Team users.
+Yes, Docker Desktop offers support for users with a paid Docker subscription.
 For more information, see [Docker Desktop Support](mac/troubleshoot.md#support).

-For information about the pricing plans and to upgrade your existing account, see [Docker pricing](https://www.docker.com/pricing){: target="_blank" rel="noopener" class="_"}.
+For information about Docker subscriptions and to upgrade your existing account, see [Docker pricing](https://www.docker.com/pricing){: target="_blank" rel="noopener" class="_"}.

 ### What kind of feedback are you looking for?